Vancouver Island and Coast Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2025 was 13,290, showing a measured increase of 150 from the previous month.
-From December last year, employment levels improved by 200, showing strength.
+Total employment in January 2026 was 12,950, showing a significant decrease of 340 from the previous month.
+Relative to January last year, employment levels grew by 340, maintaining momentum.

 Loading...